VeraKowalczuk/acept/docs/source/auto_api_reference/acept/pv_cap_factor_profiles/index.rst

    Build PV capacity factor profiles for a single year between for all given buildings from the DWD TRY data.
 The weather data is expected as combined files for the different features - use the `acept.dwd_try_data_handling.combine_dwd_try_data_and_save()` function to combine the data.
-The profiles will be saved in a temporary directory in the:py:const:`acept.acept_constants.TEMP_PATH` directory as one CSV file per building.
+The profiles will be saved in a temporary directory in the :py:const:`acept.acept_constants.TEMP_PATH` directory as one CSV file per building.

    :param selected_shape: GeoDataFrame containing the shape of the area around the buildings.
    :param buildings: GeoDataFrame containing the buildings.